Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

 In *Project Settings*, under the *Player* tab, in *Other Settings* and under the *Configuration* header, set the *API Compatibility Level* to *.NET Standard*.

-Also, add the Scripting Define Symbol:
+Also, add the Scripting Define Symbols:

-UNITY_BURST_EXPERIMENTAL_ATOMIC_INTRINSICS
+-   UNITY_BURST_EXPERIMENTAL_ATOMIC_INTRINSICS
+-   ENTITY_STORE_V1

 ### Mono